-Following the Capability Period for which a resource with a Provisional ACL was enrolled, the RIP shall provide to the ISO the metered Load data required to compute the Verified ACL of the resource.
-The ISO shall compare the Provisional ACL to the Verified ACL to determine, after applying the applicable performance factor, whether the UCAP of the SCR had been oversold and whether a shortfall has occurred as provided under Section 5.14.2 of this Services Tariff.
-If the RIP fails to provide verification data required to compute the Verified ACL of the resource enrolled with a Provisional ACL by the deadline: (a) the Verified ACL of the resource shall be set to zero for each Capability Period in which the resource with a Provisional ACL was enrolled and verification data was not reported, and (b) the RIP may be subject to penalties in accordance with this Services Tariff.
+Following the Capability Period for which a resource with a Provisional Average

+Coincident LoadACL was enrolled, the RIP shall provide to the ISO the metered Load data necessary required to compute the Verified ACL of the resource-from the resource's interval meter data in accordance with ISO Procedures.
+The ISO will-shall compare the Provisional Average Coincident LoadACL to the Verified ACL (calculated in accordance with the ACL formula as provided above) to determine, after applying the applicable performance factor, whether the UCAP of the Special Case ResourceSCR had been oversold and whether.
+If the RIP oversold the Special Case Resource, it shall be a shortfall has occurred as provided under Section 5.14.2 of this Services Tariff pursuant to Section 5.14.2.
+If the RIP fails to provide the verification data necessary-required to compute the Verified ACL of the resource enrolled with a Provisional ACL by the deadlines: (a) the Verified ACL of the resource will-shall be set to zero for each month Capability Period in which the resource with a Provisional ACL was enrolled and verification data was not reported, and (b) and the RIP may be subject to deficiency-penalties in accordance with this Services Tariff.

-5.12.11.1.3 Reporting a SCR Change of Load or SCR Change of Status5.12.11.1.3.1 SCR Change of Load
+5.12.11.1.3 Reporting an SCR Change of Load or SCR Change of Status 5.12.11.1.3.1 SCR Change of Load